-Robbins' financial audit for the year ended April 30, 2008, noted a lack of proper fiscal controls, including not posting all interfund transfers to the proper accounts.
-Grant funds were often transferred to the general fund and appropriate expenditures could not be identified.
-The audit recommended the Village prepare fiscal and operating procedures.
+Neither of the Robbins' financial audits for the years ended April 30, 2011, and April 30, 2010, contains a Report on Internal Controls so we could not determine if the auditors found any significant deficiencies or material weaknesses in financial reporting.
+The Independent Auditors Report in each audit states that Village management did not have adequate records concerning capital assets, depreciation expense, accumulated depreciation, nor compensated absences.
 The financial audit for the year ended April 30, 2009, mentions that auditors found 7 significant deficiencies in the Village's internal controls over financial reporting, of which 5 were material weaknesses; these were reported to Robbins officials in a letter separate from the financial audit.
 However, Robbins officials were unable to provide the letter to OAG.
-Robbins' audit for the year ended April 30, 2010, does not contain a Report on Internal Controls so we could not determine if the auditors found any significant deficiencies or material weaknesses in financial reporting.

 Exhibit 1-4 summarizes the MEDF funds spent by Robbins since calendar year 1999 according to broad categories.
-As shown in the exhibit, over 70 percent of the funds have been spent for Village payroll and insurance expenses.
+As shown in the exhibit, nearly 75 percent of the funds have been spent for Village payroll and insurance expenses.
 These expenses are administrative expenses that provide residential and service activities in the Village, thereby enhancing the public health and general welfare of the residents.
 Other expenses shown include improvements and repairs to Village properties, street improvements, and legal services.
 The legal services included work to acquire the titles to tax-delinquent properties in the Village in an effort to spur economic development.
 The Village has also bought, leased, repaired, or equipped fire engines and police vehicles to better protect Village residents.

-We audited the Village of Robbins Statement of Cash Receipts from the State Municipal Economic Development Fund and Cash Disbursements from those Cash
+We audited the Village of Robbins Statements of Cash

-Exhibit 1-4

-VILLAGE OF ROBBINS' DISBURSEMENT OF

-MUNICIPAL ECONOMIC DEVELOPMENT FUNDS

-Calendar Years 1999 - 2010
+Exhibit 1-4 VILLAGE OF ROBBINS' DISBURSEMENT OF MUNICIPAL ECONOMIC DEVELOPMENT FUNDS Calendar Years 1999 - 2012

+Spanding Catagory Amount Chant Doroont

 Spending Category Amount Spent Percent

-Payroll \$2,224,840.72 59.2
+Payroll \$2,800,655.07 63.9

-Insurance \$421,259.40 11.2
+Insurance \$467,745.98 10.7

-Water bills \$224,378.02 6.0
+Water bills \$224,378.02 5.1

-General Village expenses \$221,994.95 5.9
+General Village expenses \$221,994.95 5.1

 Village property

-repairs/additions \$94,771,59 2.5
+repairs/additions \$94,771.59 2.2

-Legal services \$88,556.91 2.4
+Legal services \$88,556.91 2.0

-Street improvements \$86,901.75 2.3
+Street improvements \$86,901.75 2.0

 Purchase, repair, lease

-vehicles \$78,321.91 2.1
+vehicles \$78,321.91 1.8

 Village waste removal

-services \$69,933.81 1.9
+services \$69,933.81 1.6

-Lobbying \$56,000.00 1.5

-Lawsuit payments \$58,715.00 1.6
+Lawsuit payments \$58,715.00 1.3

+Lobbying \$56,000.00 1.3

-Festival Expenses \$48,000.00 1.3
+Festival Expenses \$48,000.00 1.1

-Audit/CPA services \$46,875.00 1.2
+Audit/CPA services \$46,875.00 1.1

-Repay grant funds \$32,243.05 0.9
+Repay grant funds \$32,243.05 0.8

-Appraisal services \$6,000.00 0.2
+Appraisal services \$6,000.00 0.1

 Acquisition of property \$2,427.50 0.1

-Total \$3,761,219.61 100.0
+Total \$4,383,520,54 100.0

-Percentage total may not add due to rounding.
+NOTE: Percentage total may not add due to rounding.